 Stop Confusing agile with Agile -one is a trait.
 One is a method.
 We do Agile.
 We are agile.
 Unfortunately, the mere word “agile” has caught a case of “buzz-itis” recently, being invoked as some sort of panacea, differentiator or sales mechanism across industries.
 This article aims to shed some light on the difference between the agile organization (agility) and the Agile method – lower case “a” agile and upper case “A” Agile.
 The goal is to add clarity and raise the level of conversation occurring between and among change practitioners.

 Thinking in Bets: Making Smarter Decisions When You Don’t Have All the Facts – Even the best decision doesn’t yield the best outcome every time.
 There’s always an element of luck that you can’t control, and there is always information that is hidden from view.
 So the key to long-term success (and avoiding worrying yourself to death) is to think in bets: How sure am I?
-What are the possible ways things could turn out?
+What are the ways things could turn out?
 What decision has the highest odds of success?
 Did I land in the unlucky 10% on the strategy that works 90% of the time?
-Or is my success attributable to dumb luck rather than great decision making?
+Or is my success because of dumb luck rather than brilliant decision making?

 Ten Books, Five Minutes – Boyd Hemphill Agile and DevOps expert, shares his recommended 10 Agile resources.